18 Business Loan Requirements - Business Plan

 Not every lender is going to require you to submit a comprehensive business plan; however, that is not to say that it is not a good idea to have one in place.
-Especially, if you are going with a more traditional lender, they often will need to see a thorough plan, whereas more alternative lenders won’t necessarily have to have one before approving you for your business loan.
+Especially if you are going with a more traditional lender, they often will need to see a thorough plan, whereas more alternative lenders won’t necessarily have to review one before approving your business loan.

-– Your personal background information.
-After all, as the owner, you in many ways embody the company.
+- Your personal background.
+After all, as the owner, you, in many ways, embody the company.

 - The overall mission statement of your business.

-– Financial projections encompassing at least the next 3-5 years.
+- Financial projections encompass at least the next 3-5 years.

 - A general marketing strategy.

 This strategic plan gives you an opportunity to show lenders why you are unique, why your company has value, and why you are the one to bring it to fruition.
 At First Union, we believe in the power of small businesses.
 We believe in your ability to get your company off the ground, and our team will do all that we can to help.
 Call today, and let us get you the funding you need!